Angelina Pedroso Center for Diversity and Intercultural Affairs

 - Ability to collaboratively partner with a multitude of stakeholders.

-- Strong understanding of best practices for the assessment of student learning outcomes.
+- Strong understanding of best practice for the assessment of student learning outcomes.

 - Strong presentation/facilitation skills.